foohyfooh/PKHeXPluginPile/readme.md

 *If you are confused on the setup then you can follow the instructions from PKHeX-Plugins [here](https://github.com/architdate/PKHeX-Plugins/wiki/Installing-PKHeX-Plugins).*

+*While the individual plugins don't require each other to work, when updating please ensure all plugin pile plugins are the same version or there may be issues.
+This is because there is a common emdedded library that will only be loaded once by PKHeX.*

 ## Sorting Plugin
 The purpose of this plugin is to provide sorting by different regional Pokédexes.
 - *Sort Boxes By* should now be in the *Tools* menu of PKHeX.